khafsmk/sqslib/README.md

 ## High performance

-This library is optimized for low memory usage, with only two memory allocations occurring during UUID generation.
+This library is optimized for zero memory usage.
 To benchmark the performance, use the following command:

 ```